President: Nicolae Timofti

 Mr Timofti is an independent who before he became president had never been involved in politics.
 He had 36 years of experience as a judge, culminating in his appointment as chairman of Moldova's Supreme Magistrates Council.

-In an address to parliament before his election, he strongly supported the aspirations of Prime Minister Vlad Filat's government for European integration but also promised to be an apolitical president.
+In an address to parliament before his election, he strongly supported the aspirations of Prime Minister Vlad Filat's government for European integration.

 Prime minister: Iurie Leanca